 04.01 The term that is first (either in importance or alphabetically).

 This term and the others that follow are defined according to their context in the chapter.
+The heading may be underlined to stand out from the body text; place a period (not underlined) after this heading.

 04.02 The term that is second.